-The bottles come in your choice of natural stainless steel or painted colors.
-We recommend using the natural stainless with the optional silicone sleeve rather than a painted bottle.
-Paint may chip over time, and we much prefer the clean simplicity of natural stainless, combined with the cushy comfort of the silicone sleeve.
+The bottles come in your choice of natural stainless steel or an assortment of colors painted on overtop.
+We recommend using the natural stainless alongside the optional silicone sleeve rather than a colored bottle.
+The paint tends to chip with everyday use, and we much prefer the modern look of the plain stainless steel in conjunction with the cushy comfort of the silicone sleeve.

-We found the silicone sleeve to be very hard to put on, but once on it can be left on; Pura describes the sleeve as a "semi-permanent" addition.
-Pura notes that the sleeve is "designed to fit tightly so that it will stay on the bottle even through repeated dishwashing."
-We'd encourage the folks at Pura to take a close look at the Lifefactory Glass bottle's similar silicone sleeve for inspiration: a) it comes standard with the bottle, not as an optional $7-$9 cost, and b) is much easier to take on/off while still staying tight to the bottle in use.
+In our experience, the sleeve was quite difficult to put on initially, but once in place, it can be left there as a "semi-permanent" addition according to Pura.
+It is also noted that the sleeve is "designed to fit tightly so that it will stay on the bottle even through repeated dishwashing."
+We'd encourage the folks at Pura to take a close look at the Lifefactory Glass bottle's similar silicone sleeve for inspiration: a) it comes with the bottle as an included accessory, not as an optional $7-$9 cost, and b) is much easier to remove and replace while still staying tight to the bottle in use.

-We also had several problems with the volume measurements being on the inside of the bottle.
+We also had several problems with the volume measurement markings being on the inside of the bottle.
 The 5 oz. bottle only shows the 2 oz. and 3 oz. marks.
-Their instruction manual shows that 4 oz. would be about where the neck of the bottle starts and 5 oz. should be about where the thread for the cap begins.
+Their instruction manual shows that 4 oz. should be approximately where the neck of the bottle starts and the mark for 5 oz. is close to where the thread for the cap begins.
 They do claim that those measures should be "within 10% accurate" but we feel that is a lot when trying to measure formula correctly.
 Also, since you can't see through the bottle, it also involves taking off the top to see how much your baby has consumed.

 Overall, we had a great experience with this bottle.
-It's eco-health concepts are better than any we've tried, and we feel very little was sacrificed to meet those high health and safety standards.
+It's eco-health designs and practices are better than any others we've tried, all while sacrificing almost nothing to meet those high health and safety standards.
 For this, it is our Top Pick for Best Green Baby Bottle.
-While pricey, we feel both it's durability and ability to convert to a sippy cup makes this a great long-term investment.
+While pricey, we feel both its durability and ability to convert to a sippy cup makes this a great long-term investment.